I needed to import classes, so I wrote a patch for it. It's not beautiful, but it works.

 It uses my csv.lib.php.
 In the meantime I found that there is also csv support in import.lib.php, but I didn't look into how that works yet.
 I suppose this (and my other patches) should use that instead of creating a new file.

-Updated by Bas Wijnen almost 9 years ago
+Updated by Bas Wijnen over 9 years ago

 Classes are invisible for users.
 The administrator can use them to mass-subscribe and mass-unsubscribe users to sessions or courses.

 I will probably need the ability to create groups inside a course from classes as well.
 If I do, I'll write a patch if it isn't possible yet (I don't think it is).

 Proper support for classes would mean that the class itself is registered instead of the users in it.
 That is such a big change in the code, for so little result, that I don't think it's worth doing for Chamilo 1.
 IMO it should be done in Chamilo 2, though, as it is the Right Way.